 The RF Configuration allows for the configuration of the radio module.
+The pDDL900 is a dual frequency device with support for 900 MHz OR 2.4 GHz operation.
 You can turn the radio on or off, adjust the TX power, select the channel bandwidth and frequency, as well as the operating mode of the radio as seen below.